tolicodes/articles/outlines/api-scraping.md

 Set up your app as follows.

-1. Set up a developer account and get your account secrets fro
+1. Set up a [developer account](https://developer.twitter.com/en/account/get-started) and get your account secrets on the Twitter website
+2.
-1. Run
+3. Run
 	```
 	yarn add twit
 	```
-2.
+4.

 ## API Scraping Concepts